 What is image classification?

-Observe the following picture:
+Observe the picture below:

-Structure of image data
+Set the structure of the image data

 In order to solve the problem of image classification, our data needs to adopt a specific format.
-We will see this in several sections, but before that, keep these instructions in mind.
+We will see this in several sections, but before that, please keep these instructions in mind.

 You need two folders, one for the training set and one for the test set.
 The training set folder contains a .csv file and an image folder: